BlinkRez/blinkrez/doc/dns-design.rst

 Configuration Settings
 ~~~~~~~~~~~~~~~~~~~~~~

-The blinkrez_ctx will have a number of settings, which it will accept during its
+The bz_ctx will have a number of settings, which it will accept during its
-creation as a blinkrez_htable.
+creation as a bz_htable.
 The most common settings will likely have
-convenience functions (operating over the blinkrez_htable).
+convenience functions (operating over the bz_htable).
 The use of generic
 maps/hashtables allows for maximum flexibility, at the expense of some
 simplicity.
-However, the default settings for a blinkrez_ctx are appropriate for
+However, the default settings for a bz_ctx are appropriate for
 most uses.

 * selector (``struct event_base *``) - This is the selector/polling event base
   to work against; useful for processing resolution requests in line with other
   network operations.
-By default, each blinkrez_ctx creates it's own if this
+By default, each bz_ctx creates it's own if this
   setting is NULL.
 * allow_ipv4 (``bool``) - This is a flag to indicate if IPv4 resolves and
   connections should be attempted.
 Setting this to false effectively ignores